hacksparrow/node-easyimage/README.md

-	cropheight - height of cropped image, if missing, height will be used instead x - x offset for cropping, defaults to 0 y - y offset for cropping, defaults to 0 gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center
+	cropheight - height of cropped image, if missing, height will be used instead x - x offset for cropping, defaults to 0 y - y offset for cropping, defaults to 0 quality - quality of processed image, 1 to 100 gravity - crop position [NorthWest | North | NorthEast | West | Center | East | SouthWest | South | SouthEast], defaults to Center

 ## Examples